Cuisine of Philadelphia: Innovations

 Another snack associated with Philadelphia is Irish potato candy.
 The candies have a coconut cream inside (generally made from some blend of coconut, confectioner's sugar, vanilla, and cream or cream cheese) and are rolled in cinnamon on the outside, resulting in an appearance reminiscent of small potatoes.
 The treats are about the size of a large marble and are especially popular around St. Patrick's Day.

 Oh Ryan's of Boothwyn, Pennsylvania, claims to be the largest distributor of Irish Potatoes, shipping about 80,000 pounds to major chains and smaller candy stores, mostly in the Philadelphia area.

-Water ice, known as Italian ice in other Northeastern US cities, is similarly associated with Philadelphia, brought to Philadelphia by Italian immigrants.
-Water ice likely derives from semi-frozen desserts originating in Italy, specifically granita.

-The Philadelphia metropolitan area is the only region of the United States to refer to the dessert as "water ice"; in other areas, such as New York City, water ice is called "Italian ice".
-However, despite the overlap and near synonymity between the two terms, water ice has been described as a specific type of Italian ice originating in Philadelphia, or a "variation on the more broadly-accepted Italian ice."
-Certain stands like South Philadelphia's "Pop's" or "Italiano's" became popular for their “water ice”, and Philadelphia water ice was later franchised into new markets with the spread of "Rita's Water Ice".
+Water ice, known as Italian ice in other Northeastern US cities, is similarly associated with Philadelphia, and was brought to Philadelphia by Italian immigrants.
+Water ice likely derives from semi-frozen desserts originating in Italy, specifically granita, and has been described as a "variation on the more broadly-accepted Italian ice."
+Certain stands like South Philadelphia's Pop's or Italiano's became popular for their "water ice", and Philadelphia water ice was later franchised into new markets with the spread of Rita's Italian Ice.

-As with New York City and Chicago, Philadelphia has its own regional variant of hot dog known as the Texas Tommy, originating right outside Philadelphia in Pottstown, Pennsylvania before spreading throughout the Delaware Valley region and South Jersey.
+Philadelphia has its own regional variant of hot dog known as the Texas Tommy, originating right outside Philadelphia in Pottstown, Pennsylvania before spreading throughout the Delaware Valley region and South Jersey.
 The Texas Tommy hot dog is defined by its use of cheese (usually cheddar cheese) and bacon as toppings.

-Some variations of the Texas Tommy use other forms of cheese, replacing the cheddar with the Cheez-Whiz found on cheesesteaks.
+Some variations of the Texas Tommy use other forms of cheese, replacing the cheddar with the Cheez Whiz found on cheesesteaks.
 The bacon and cheese are often wrapped around the hot dog, and the hot dog may be cooked using a variety of methods, such as deep frying, barbecuing, or grilling.
 Condiments such as mustard, ketchup, or relish may be used in addition to the bacon and cheese.

 Chili is also sometimes added to the Texas Tommy, making the dish resemble more closely a Texas Wiener or chili dog with bacon and cheese.

 Some types of soda that rose to popularity in Philadelphia include Hires Root Beer, Franks Beverages' unique Black Cherry Wishniak or Vanilla Cream, and Levis Champ Cherry.